 - Improper air and fuel ratio for combustion

 - The high temperature of the intake or scavenger air inside the cylinder

 - Lower quality of fuel used for the engine

-Sulfur oxide (SOx) emissions are mainly due to the presence of sulfur compound in the fuel.
+Sulfur oxide (SOx) emissions are mainly due to the presence of sulfur compounds in the fuel.
 Smoke containing sulfur oxides emitted by the combustion of marine fuel will often oxidize further, forming sulfuric acid which is a major contributor to acid rain.
 SOx emissions also contribute to the formation of secondary inorganic aerosol gases – fine particulates that are harmful to people.

-When ships operate within an emission-controlled area such as the North Sea, the Baltic Sea and portions of the North Atlantic, the sulfur content of any fuel oil must not exceed 0.1% m/m.
-(Outside of an emission controlled area [ECA], the sulfur content must not exceed 3.5% m/m.)
+When ships operate within an emission-controlled area such as the North Sea, the Baltic Sea, and portions of the North Atlantic, the sulfur content of any fuel oil must not exceed 0.1% m/m.
+(Outside of an emission-controlled area [ECA], the sulfur content must not exceed 3.5% m/m.)
 To achieve compliance, LNG fuel or expensive, highly refined diesel oil must be used; the alternative is employing an expensive exhaust gas cleaning system to reduce total sulfur emission levels.

 The better the grade of fuel the lower the sulfur content will be, since it is removed through the refining process.
 LNG is the best choice in this regard because of its clean-burning characteristics.
 It is comprised of only carbon and hydrogen (CH4).
 Not only are nearly all NOx and SOx emissions eliminated, but LNG will also reduce carbon dioxide (CO2) emissions by between 20% and 40%, depending on how it’s consumed.

 Reducing air pollution from ships via the use of LNG is considered a very cost-effective solution to the health and environmental costs of “doing nothing.”